Autoura/SahraInterview/README.md

 # Sahra Interview

-Interview Sahra using a Furhat robot with answers either powered by OpenAI chat API or as a puppet under manual control
+Interview Sahra using a Furhat robot with answers either powered by OpenAI chat API or as a puppet under manual control.

+You can find out more about Sahra here: https://www.autoura.com/recipes/sahra

 ## One time setup
 * Setup an OpenAI account & API key
 * Within the assets/gui directory, you need to build the UI app:

 ```
 npm install
 npm run build